OpenDataManchester/training-and-resources/joy-diversion/joy-diversion-guide.md

 * Notepad and pencil for notes / sketching.
 * String
 * Emergency plasters and foil blanket
-* Envelope with inspiration cards written on them
+* Envelope with inspiration cards written on them.
+Examples can be found [here.](https://github.com/OpenDataManchester/training-and-resources/blob/master/joy-diversion/treasure%20hunt%20clues.doc)
 * Emergency transport map

+Example of what we use can found [here](https://github.com/OpenDataManchester/training-and-resources/blob/master/joy-diversion/backpack%20contents.JPG)

 These items give the day a fun sense of adventure and exploration.
 The 'inspiration cards' should remain sealed, to be used if team becomes really stuck or need a boost.
 They contain suggestions such as 'Look Up - what do you see?" or tell people to roll the dice and follow the direction given.